 The Bottom Line

-While hot air guns, and sanders, are most popular for paint stripping using chemical strippers like Nitromors have their own pros and cons.
+While hot air guns, and sanders, are most popular for paint stripping using chemical strippers like Nitromors has its pros and cons.

-No matter you are using it on brick, stone, concrete or wood, make sure you follow the instructions on the pack carefully.
+No matter whether you are using it on brick, stone, concrete, or wood, make sure you follow the instructions on the pack carefully.

-It’s just, few multi-layered surfaces may take bit of extra time and energy and some coats can be stripped fairly quick.
+It’s just that a few multi-layered surfaces may take a bit of extra time and energy, and some coats can be stripped fairly quickly.

-Although the stripping process is easy and fast, you should essentially take care to work in a protected environment that is properly ventilated.
+Although the stripping process is easy and fast, you should essentially take care to work in a protected environment that is adequately ventilated.